sepluginloader/PluginTemplate/README.md

   - Other projects are unloaded, only the debugged one and Shared are loaded.
   - Debugger is attached to the running process.
   - You are debugging the code which is running (no code changes made since the build).
+- Transpiler patches will write a `harmony.log.txt` file to your `Desktop` while running `Debug` builds.
+Never release a debug build to your users, because that would litter their desktop as well.
+- To debug transpiler changes to the IL code it is most practical to generate the files of the method's IL code before and after the change made, so you can just diff them.
+  Please see the transpiler example under the `Shared/Patches` folder for the details.

 ### Troubleshooting